vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Disable-vRLIAlert.md

 - Validates that network connectivity and authentication is possible to SDDC Manager
 - Validates that VMware Aria Operations for Logs has been deployed in VCF-aware mode and retrieves its details
 - Validates that network connectivity and authentication is possible to VMware Aria Operations for Logs
-- Enables the alert in VMware Aria Operations for Logs.
+- Enables the alert in VMware Aria Operations for Logs

 ## Examples